Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model: Slow relaxation at late times

 which is obtained from the density of the light atoms integrated perpendicularly to the transport direction $x$ and normalized such that \mbox{$\int dx\,n(x, \tau) = 1$}.
 For a slow relaxation of the density, this observable grows monotonously with increasing $\tau$, whereas a constant $\delta n(\tau)$ indicates a stationary state of the system.

-We probe the influence of the interaction strength and hopping ratio on the dynamics by measuring the density deviation for $t_H/t_L \simeq 0.2$, $0.1$ and $U/t_L\simeq 0$, $-2$, $-10$, as shown in Fig.~\ref{fig:dynamics}.
+We probe the influence of the interaction strength on the dynamics by measuring the density deviation for $t_H/t_L \simeq 0.1$ and $U/t_L\simeq 0$, $-2$, $-10$, as shown in Fig.~\subfigref{dynamics}{a}.

-For these parameters, the integrated atomic densities $n(x, \tau)$ show that the light atoms drift towards the final trap minimum at late times [see right panels of Fig.~\subfigref{dynamics}{b}].
-First, we focus on the non-interacting time traces with $U/t_L\simeq0$, which show oscillatory changes of $\delta n(\tau)$ at early times for both hopping ratios.
+First, we focus on the noninteracting time trace with $U/t_L\simeq0$, which shows transient dynamics of $\delta n(\tau)$ at early times for both hopping ratios.
 These large-amplitude transients are quickly damped due to contributions from different eigenstates.
-For later times $\tau \gtrsim 100\hbar/t_L$, the density deviation reaches an almost stationary signal, which we also expect from our theoretical calculation.
+For later times $\tau \gtrsim 100\hbar/t_L$, the density deviation reaches an almost stationary signal, which we also expect from our numerical calculation.